 How Long Must I Pay/Will I Receive Child Support?

 Most supporting parents are ordered to pay child support until each child reaches the age of 18 or graduates from high school.
 In certain cases, for example if the child has special needs or there are other special circumstances, this may differ.

 While you can expect to pay or receive child support until each child graduates from high school, it’s important to remember that the amount may change over time.
 Let’s say that you lose your job and don’t make as much at your new job.
 Your child support obligation will decrease based on your new net income, though you will have to return to Court to receive this reduction.

 Ensure Child Support Payments in Your Divorce are Handled Properly With Lawrence R. Surinak Ltd.!

 If child concern is a major concern in your case, as it is in many cases, the professionals at Lawrence R. Surinak Ltd. can help!
 Larry has over 35 years of experience in family law matters, meaning he will ensure you receive the proper amount of child support or are paying the correct amount in the best interest of your child(ren).

 Still Have Questions About The New Child Support Laws?

-To learn more about child support in your divorce please contact us at 630-470-9990 to request your free, 30-minute consultation or submit your request online.
+To learn more about child support in your divorce please contact us at 630-470-9990 to request your free consultation or fill up our form below.
 We look forward to hearing from you and helping you better understand how child support will work in your unique circumstances!